 The American Medical Association (AMA) and the Centers for Medicaid Services (CMS) are responsible for assessing disseminating the CPT® Codes to health insurance companies.
 These codes allow the insurance companies to identify what type of care and procedures were provided for processing purposes.

-Per the CMA and AMA, complex, new Long-Term EEG monitoring CPT® Codes will go into effect on January 1, 2020, altering the billing landscape.
+Per the CMA and AMA, complex, new Long-Term EEG monitoring CPT® Codes have gone into effect on January 1, 2020, altering the billing landscape.
 The code revision comes as an effort to separate the technical procedures involved in long-term EEG studies from the reporting process of reading, reviewing, reporting results.

 In addition, the Place of Service requirement is now being removed.
 This is a direct result of the technological advancements that have made it not only possible, but more common for procedures like EEGs to be conducted off-site rather than in a typical Epilepsy Monitoring Unit (EMU).